Volunteer in Jamaica

 Your accommodation in Jamaica is nestled atop the picturesque hill of Smokeyvale, with breathtaking sceneries of the Blue Mountains to the east, and a spectacular view of Kingston to the south.
 Everywhere you turn are towering fruit trees, cool breezes and panoramic mountains.
 The peaceful surroundings and tranquil atmosphere provide the perfect setting for meditation, exercise, and a chance to connect with nature.

-Join our intern and volunteer programs in Jamaica and work on education, health, and special needs-focused programs whilst recharging on the weekends in Jamaican paradise.
+Join our volunteer program in Jamaica and work on education and community initiatives whilst recharging on the weekends in Jamaican paradise.

 Easy 4-step application process